Jack Francis

 John Charles Francis (22 June 1908 – 6 July 2001) was an Australian sportsman who played first-class cricket for Victoria and Australian rules football with Hawthorn in the Victorian Football League (VFL).

 Family

-The son of Henry Walter Francis (1883–1964) and Sarah Victoria Francis, nee Jackson (1884–1929), John Charles Francis was born in Hawthorn on 22 June 1908 and educated at Melbourne High School.
+The son of Henry Walter Francis (1883–1964) and Sarah Victoria Francis, née Jackson (1884–1929), John Charles Francis was born in Hawthorn on 22 June 1908 and educated at Melbourne High School.

 His younger brothers Jim and Syd also played VFL football.

 In November 1933 Jack Francis married Jean Millicent Allison at St John's Church of England in Camberwell.

 Football

 Francis began his sporting career in 1923 when he played for Hawthorn, then in the Victorian Football Association, while still a schoolboy.
 In 1926 he again played senior football with Hawthorn, who were now in the VFL.
 He played six games that year, kicking two goals in his debut, against Collingwood, for whom future club great Harry Collier was also debuting.
 One of his teammates that day was his uncle, Jim Jackson.
 He later briefly played for Brighton in the VFA after transferring there in 1929.